-In fact, I would contend that you need to super-size your creative thinking.
-Most facility church staff that we meet with are dealing with significant facility issues and have to become experts in creative thinking that leads to intentional means and methods to accomplish what is required with shrinking budgets, depleted staff and ever growing deferred maintenance issues.
+In fact, I would argue that we need to elevate our creative thinking.
+Most facility professionals I encounter, especially those in the church community, grapple with significant facility challenges.
+They must become experts in creative thinking to find intentional ways to address these challenges within shrinking budgets, reduced staff, and ever-growing deferred maintenance issues.

-- Creative Thinkers Don't Fear Failure - Be open to failure and fail forward.
+Be open to failure and embrace it as a path to learning and success.
 You can't learn from mistakes if you don't make any.
-If you you never try new things, you will never have the chance to fail (which leads to learning and success).
+If you never try new things, you'll never have the chance to fail and learn.